P3ppin/my-keeb/documenting.md

 I solved this by editing the symbol and adding two MP pins and grounding them (for extra safety):
 <img width="390" height="292" alt="image" src="https://github.com/user-attachments/assets/92896ff6-817b-4366-aae9-7256ec4f46da" />

+I added all the keys to the right spots.
+For the placing off the diodes, I found a plug-in that could save a lot of time, so I'm going to test it out now.
+It's called: kicad-kbplacer (https://github.com/adamws/kicad-kbplacer)